 This way, you can say goodbye to multiple payments each month and hello to a clearer financial picture.

 What about my credit score?

-Just log in, click the camera or upload a file, and your paperwork will automatically show up on your case, and your personal application manager will be notified.
+Simply log in, snap a photo of your documents or upload a file, and voila!
+Your paperwork will instantly be added to your case, and your dedicated application manager will be notified.